 Come On, Get Happy

-Get outside—Yes, it may be cold out there, but even a few minutes of sunlight every day can improve your mood and boost your energy level.
+Yes, it may be cold out there, but even a few minutes of sunlight every day can lift your mood and boost your energy level.

-Keep moving—This is not the time to pause your workout routine.
+This is not the time to pause your workout routine.
 The connection between exercise and mental health is strong.
-Your gym membership has the ability to ease both short and long term depression.
+Your gym membership has the ability to ease both short- and long-term depression.
 Use it.

-Spend time with friends—Resist the urge to hole up at home alone.
+Resist the urge to hole up at home alone.
 Make time for the people you love.
-Laugh, hug, talk about the things that matter, and the things that don’t.
+Laugh, hug, and talk about the things that matter, and the things that don’t.
 Do it in person, not in a text or Facebook message.

-Say thank you—Gratitude is powerful.
-Being thankful can make you kinder, less aggressive, help you sleep, feel less anxious, and experience greater overall satisfaction with your life.
+Gratitude is powerful.
+Being thankful can make you kinder, less aggressive, and less anxious.
+It can help you sleep better and experience greater overall satisfaction with your life.